 We would encourage parents in the first instance to discuss their concerns with their child's class teacher.
-However, if the matter is not satisfactorily resolved, they should then make an appointment with the SENDCo (Karen Pressey or Jill Manley), the Executive Head (Juliette Westwood) or one of the Associate Heads (Carol Glenny or Lucy Challand).
-The Chair of Governors (Richard Butler) is also available to listen to complaints and mediate with school to resolve any issues, as are the SEND Governors (Andrew Bayley and Victoria Daines).
+However, if the matter is not satisfactorily resolved, they should then make an appointment with the SENDCo (Karen Pressey or Jill Manley), the Executive Head (Mrs Juliette Westwood) or the Associate Head (Miss Carol Glenny).
+The Chair of Governors (Richard Butler) is also available to listen to complaints and mediate with school to resolve any issues, as are the SEND Governors (Andrew Bayley and Helen Adkins).
 There is a complaints policy in school, in which such procedures are outlined.